Insights

 Benefit 3: Informed Decision-Making

 Investors with hundreds of holdings in their portfolio cannot possibly know enough about each company to make an educated guess regarding its growth potential or vulnerability to specific shocks.
-We believe managers with concentrated portfolios are better equipped to respond to geopolitical events, significant legislative reforms, or natural disasters that might impact each individual holding one way or another.
+We believe managers with concentrated portfolios are better equipped to respond to geopolitical events, significant legislative reforms, or technological developments that might impact each individual holding one way or another.
 The intrinsic value3 of each company can be taken into account, which is essential for evaluating forward-looking, long-term growth to help them cut through the noise of short-term stock valuations or the seduction of trending stocks.
 Being able to conduct in-depth fundamental research into each company in a concentrated portfolio is the best way to optimize diversification as the key to mitigating real risk and realizing capital appreciation.
 We believe it’s this level of understanding that makes concentrated investing superior to its diversified counterpart.

 Sources:

-2- https://www.uts.edu.au/sites/default/files/wp18.pdf
+2. https://www.uts.edu.au/sites/default/files/wp18.pdf

 Thought Leadership, Straight to Your Inbox